apache/shardingsphere/README.md

 A transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
 Friendlier to DBAs, the MySQL version now provided can use any kind of terminal (such as MySQL Command Client, MySQL Workbench, etc.) that is compatible with the MySQL protocol to operate data.
 It can be used directly as MySQL and PostgreSQL servers, and is applicable to any kind of terminal that is compatible with MySQL and PostgreSQL protocol.

-For more details, follow this [link to the official website](https://shardingsphere.apache.org/document/current/en/overview/).
+:link: For more details, follow this [link to the official website](https://shardingsphere.apache.org/document/current/en/overview/#shardingsphere-proxy).

 ### Hybrid Architecture